pascal-winter/website/_portfolio/lapsestudy.md

 Once processed, the resulting information must be carefully studied by actuaries, making **data visualisation** a powerful human assistance to detect and manage trends and abnormalities.

 ### Flexible, immediate and distributed
-The ability to query "on-demand" the estimation on various portfolio subsets provides increased reactivity for **informed decision-making** and reactive management.
+The ability to query "on-demand" the estimation on various portfolio subsets provides increased reactivity for **informed decision-making** and proactive management.

 ## Methodology